To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 When choosing a home warranty company, you need to do one thing: READ THE FINE PRINT.
 That’s “read the fine print” in case that was a bit too fine ;-).

 Many customers find themselves frustrated with a company for not paying claims for appliance repairs or the replacement of systems.
 If the company refuses to pay for it, then there is most likely a written exclusion in your contract.
+So before committing to a home warranty provider, promise you’ll read every word of the contract.

 A home warranty (also called home appliance insurance or appliance insurance) gives you financial protection against broken systems and/or appliances.
 Home warranty insurance is designed to provide coverage for appliances and systems that break due to normal wear and tear, whereas homeowners insurance would pay for them if they’re damaged by fire, tornado, etc.